Book a consultation with our Experts & get good discounts on our online diet programs! Click here All our diet plans can be followed during Ramadan.

 Green Garlic

 Garlic’s natural heat promotes warmth throughout the body.
-Green garlic and other members of the onion family are rich in sulphur, which helps improve digestion of proteins/amino acids.
-It is a good source of calcium, phosphorous, selenium, vitamin C, B6 and manganese.
-It can be added to salads, soups and curries.
+Green garlic & other members of the onion family are rich in sulphur, which helps improve the digestion of proteins/amino acids.
+It is a good source of calcium, phosphorous, selenium, vitamin C, B6 & manganese.
+It can be added to salads, soups & curries.

 Health Benefits